None of us are perfect, which means that we all make mistakes from time to time, and that includes with our money.

 An emergency fund is an amount of money that you have saved aside to cover… well emergencies; things like the car breaking down or the dog getting sick, which might otherwise throw your finances seriously out of whack and leave you in need of credit to get by.

 Most people think that an emergency fund that is equal to at least 6 months’ salary is ideal as that will give you more breathing space should you become unemployed or have other financial difficulties, but saving as much as you can, will certainly help.
+Finding a trustworthy bank such as Evolve Bank & Trust is also a good idea; the experts will be able to offer savings advice and a safe place to keep your emergency fund.

 If you have any surplus cash after the bills have been paid, you should be investing at least some of it.
 Why?
 Because investments are, generally speaking, the best way to build your wealth over time.
 If you have never invested before, companies like M&R Capital Management can help to build and manage a portfolio for you so it does not have to be too difficult, and you can choose a level of risk you are happy with.
 Just make sure you do invest if you are serious about building financial security now and in the future.